-Nun Expedition is made only for trekkers with previous mountaineering experience and want to test their limits.
+Nun Expedition is made only for trekkers with previous mountaineering experience and wants to test their limits.
 The challenges faced in the expedition should not be underestimated.
-You should attempt this expedition only If you have already done climbs over 6000 m and have completed a Basic Mountaineering Course.
+You should attempt this expedition only if you have already done climbs over 6000 m and have completed a Mountaineering Course.
 It is recommended not to opt this trek if you cannot get acclimatized in the high altitudes of Ladakh.
+The climb required expeditionary tactics and experience with glacier trek which is a strenuous endeavor.
 Besides you need to have a strong physical endurance to complete this trek.
 For details on trek difficulty level, please read on Bikat Rating Scale

 A basic mountaineering course is recommended though not mandatory in case of people who have previously been on an expedition to a technical 6000 m peak.
 At least 4-5 challenging treks along with 30+ total trekking days in the Himalayas.
+Experience with glacier trekking and high altitude mountaineering are essential for Nun.
 Medical fitness certificate from CMO of a recognized hospital.